The CSS @font-face tag

 Google Webfonts

-These are hosted on Google's servers.
+676 fonts are hosted on Google's servers (as of March 2015).
 You just need to cut and paste a line of code immediately after the <head> tag in your document to call the font.
 If you are using more than one Google Webfont in the page, add the additional font names with a pipe | symbol between them (pipes are often used to separate links - the key is just above the 'Windows' key on a pc and is just to the left of the 'Enter' key on a Mac).

 Example: <link href='http://fonts.googleapis.com/css?family=Tangerine:bold|Annie+Use+Your+Telescope' rel='stylesheet' type='text/css'>

 Google then suggests that you paste a second line which starts with h1.Their example would only make any text that you make into a Heading 1 change to the desired font... if you know enough CSS and plan to use the Google font for say, Heading 2s, then just change the h1 to h2 but for maximum flexibility add the Google font using the Dreamweaver font manager.
+We can't install fonts at college though.

 fontsquirrel Webfonts

-FontSquirrel's approach needs more effort from us but their fonts work with slightly older browsers and offer more choice (as of May 2011, both Google and FontSquirrel are adding more fonts at quite a pace).
-If you cannot find what you want from the @fontface kits then you can also upload a truetype font (including any of the 1000s of available free fonts) and they will automatically generate an @fontface kit for you - but you should check that the copyright licence ('EULA') for the font allows it to be used as a Webfont.
-You download a zipped @fontface kit which contains 4 different formats of the font, each about 40k - you can choose to have a subset just for english, or a slightly larger version with accents.
-Unzip the file and drag the 4 individual font formats into your Website's root folder and upload them:
+If you cannot find what you want from the featured fonts with prepared @fontface kits then you can upload a TrueType or OpenType font (including any of the 1000s of available free fonts) and they will automatically generate an @fontface kit for you.
+You should check that the copyright licence ('EULA' End User Licensing Agreement) for the font allows it to be used as a Webfont.
+You download a zipped @fontface kit which contains 4 different formats of the font, each about 40k - you can choose to have a subset just for english, or a larger version with accents.
+Unzip the file and drag the 4 individual font formats into your site's root folder and upload them:

 Drawbacks and Compatibility Issues